Perfect Strangers (1945 film): Production

 Perfect Strangers was meant to be the first of a number of British-made co-productions between Alexander Korda and M-G-M. Other proposed projects included Lottie Dundass with Vivien Leigh from a story by Edith Bagnold, a biopic of Robert Louis Stevenson starring Robert Donat, a version of War and Peace directed by Orson Welles and starring Korda's wife, Merle Oberon, and an untitled Carol Reed project.
 Perfect Strangers was meant to star Donat and Oberon but by December 1943 Oberon had been replaced by Deborah Kerr as Oberon was still in the U.S. Wesley Ruggles was to come from Hollywood to direct.

 By March 1944, the film was about to start filming at Denham Studios.
 Korda announced he would now make only one to three films per year, compared to the 12 to 16 he had previously intended to make.

 Shooting did not begin until May.
 The delay had come about for several reasons: the script was constantly rewritten to account for changes in the war, Ruggles fell ill with the flu shortly after he arrived in England, and Donat was involved in a play.
 Then Donat fell ill and Ruggles left the project after an argument with Korda.
 It was the first feature Korda had directed since Rembrandt.
 As they set to work, Korda called the film an "allegory of England"; Donat said: "It's a lyrical comedy – we hope."

 The film did some location shooting in Scotland, but was shot primarily in London.

 No subsequent films came from the agreement, because Korda bristled at being bossed around by MGM's head of production, Louis B. Mayer.

 Reception

 Box office

-Perfect Strangers was a commercial success in both the UK and the US, where it was re-titled Vacation from Marriage.
+Perfect Strangers was a commercial success in both the UK and the US.
 It was one of the bigger hits at the British box office in 1945, ranked 22nd according to Kinematograph Weekly.